Skip to main content

 Before Going Live:

-1. [ ] Implement circuit breakers for external calls
+1. [ ] Add circuit breakers for external API calls

 // lib/circuit-breaker.ts